-In this recipe, you configure Domain-based Message Authentication, Reporting & Conformance (DMARC) to perform incoming email authentication with Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) checking.
+Domain-based Message Authentication, Reporting & Conformance (DMARC) performs email authentication with Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) checking.

 SPF compares the client IP address to the IP address of the authorized senders in the DNS record.
 If the test fails, the email is treated as spam.